-Progress will not always occur in leap and bounds
+- Improvement will not always occur in leaps and bounds.

 Mastering swimming technique takes patience, persistence and above all, REPETITION.
 Although strength can be improved outside the water, the only way to improve swimming is simple: by swimming.

-The more you swim, the more comfortable you will be in that environment.
+The more time you spend in the water, the more comfortable you will be in that environment.
 Great swimmers look natural in the water simply because it is like a second home.

-Understanding the basics of swimming, such as body position and timing, is fundamental to improving.
+Understanding the basics of swimming, such as body position and timing, is fundamental to improvement.